TAIWANfest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day long weekend in September.

 The Vancouver Art Gallery’s address is 750 Hornby Street.
 Officially called šxʷƛ̓ənəq Xwtl’e7énḵ Square, the plaza is the large open square along West Georgia Street between Hornby and Howe streets.
 In the plaza during TAIWANfest there are food vendors and an artist market as well as live entertainment on the Pancouver Stage.

-UBC Robson’s address is 800 Robson Street, which is in Robson Square, which is on the other side of the Vancouver Art Gallery from šxʷƛ̓ənəq Xwtl’e7énk Square).
+UBC Robson’s address is 800 Robson Street, which is in Robson Square, on the other side of the Vancouver Art Gallery from šxʷƛ̓ənəq Xwtl’e7énk Square).
 Willms Salon is at 843 Seymour Street.
 It’s a performance venue at the VSO School of Music.
 The Annex, meanwhile, is adjacent to the Orpheum Theatre, at 823 Seymour Street, which is between Robson Street and Smithe Street.

 Festival Activities